-The source code for our project, and brief instructions to run it, is available on Github.
-Our paper in ITP (see below) describes the project in some detail; my MS thesis goes into much more detail.
+The source code for the project, and brief instructions to run it, is available on Github.
+Our ITP paper project in some detail; my MS thesis goes into much more detail.
 You can also see the slides for my thesis defense.

-For my dissertation, I have implemented a proof-producing version of my masters project within Lean.
+In my dissertation, I describe a proof-producing version of my masters project implemented in Lean.
 This development includes tools for automated linear arithmetic.
 I have also implemented an ad-hoc connection between Lean and Mathematica, allowing the import and verification of computer algebra results.

 I am very interested in the use of proof assistants in mathematics education; Jeremy Avigad, Floris van Doorn, and I have developed a mathematical reasoning textbook that incorporates Lean.
 My general interests also include the philosophical and psychological aspects of mathematical reasoning.
 While my published work is largely technical, I am curious about how developments in formal languages and automated proof can shed light on traditional mathematical practice.

 Here are an assortment of slides from some talks I’ve given:

 - A formal proof of Hensel’s lemma over the p-adic integers